Japan and Me

 One thing I can say about Tokyo is that it made one indelible impression and left one indelible impression on me.
 The former is an expression of the naivete of my inexperience while the latter left a sense quite similar to my feelings about New Orleans though perhaps for different reasons and may also be an expression of my naivete.

 In my late twenties, Japan was by far the most exotic place I’d ever been and Tokyo was no less so.
-My experience of large cities would have included places along the east coast of the U.S. such as New York, Boston, Phiadelphia, and my hometown of Baltimore together with Chicago and the three previous host cities in this section.
+My experience of large cities would have included places along the east coast of the U S such as New York, Boston, Philadelphia, and my hometown of Baltimore together with Chicago and the three previous host cities in this blog category.
 One element all these places had in common was substantial diversity and heterogeneity in their populations.
 This was not the case in Tokyo.

 I shudder to write it now but standing at a busy intersection such as the famous Shibuya Crossing